ZPP-MURMURAS/ZPP_Murmuras/docs/TERMINOLOGY.md

 BERT datasets are named as follows:

     **bert-{selection / extraction}-ds.{json / pl}**

+The difference between these two is described below in the section on BERT.

 ## CSV file formats
 We have two types of CSV file formats: